 Kaede shrugged back, still grinning as his stuffed cheeks grounded down the sweet breakfast with haste.

 Konstantin was a Russian of mostly Komi ethnicity.
 He had bright, slate-gray eyes, sharp eyebrows, and a straight nose, all well-centered upon a somewhat rectangular face.
 The thin, brown hair above his surprisingly-smooth forehead was graying steadily, which gave a respectable professor look alongside the large spectacles that adorned his image.

 “Whaf–” Kaede shoved the chewed food to one side of his cheeks before gesturing at the tablet on the table: “–happened this time?”

 “More finger-pointing by the Americans.
 Not that it’s anything new,” Konstantin commented with disgust before he picked up the tablet and swiped.
-“There is more interesting news though — Motegi met with Lavrov to discuss ‘concrete steps’ in resolving the Kuril Islands dispute,” he read the title before his lips formed something between a grin and a scowl.
+“There is actually interesting news though — Motegi met with Lavrov to discuss ‘concrete steps’ in resolving the Kuril Islands dispute,” he read the title before his lips formed something between a grin and a scowl.
 “The tides are finally turning.
-The Japanese are growing the balls to think foreign policy for themselves, instead of simply adopting whatever their American overlords wished.”
+The Japanese are starting to think foreign policy for themselves, instead of simply adopting whatever their American overlords wished.”